notofonts/gujarati/fontbakery/googlefonts-NotoSansGujarati-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

+	- asciicircum

+	- asciitilde

+	- asterisk

+	- backslash

-	- ttaranuktaprehalfUIgujr
+	- bar

-	- equal
+	- braceleft

-	- ddaraprehalfUIgujr
+	- braceright

-	- phanuktauvowelgujr
+	- bracketleft

 	- bracketright

-	- emdash

-	- llvocalicvowelsigngujr

-	- quotedblleft

-	- backslash

-	- one
+	- charanuktaprehalfUIgujr

-	- And 63 more.
+	- 63 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: unreachable-glyphs]